ziozzang/SaltDocker-WebUI/README.md

 SaltStack Docker &amp; Admin Web UI

 # What Improved.
-* This image is extend version of https://github.com/saltstack/saltdocker
+* This image is to build saltstack master with docker
   * Included web admin UI (SaltGUI: https://github.com/erwindon/SaltGUI )
-* This Docker image can be used to set up master server of saltstack
+  * current version is "2019.2"
 * User Authentication is used with Linux-PAM.
-  * the user is 'salt'. and default password is 'supersecret'. or you can set it with environment value 'SALT_SHARED_SECRET'
+  * the user is 'salt'. and default password is 'salt123'. or you can set it with environment value 'SALT_SHARED_SECRET'

 # How to USE